gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

-But we make sure that something real bad cannot happen: an **extension cannot silently change the semantics of a model** – the name resolution is defined in such a way that a valid reference does not silently (without errors or warnings) point to another artifact when the extension is applied to the model.
+But we make sure that something real bad cannot happen: an **extension cannot silently change the semantics of a model** – the name resolution is defined in such a way that a valid and potentially unrelated reference does not silently (without errors or warnings) point to another artifact when the extension is applied to the model.